3D Image Capture

 Both of my scans are primitive, but it was a great experience to be able to use either scanner and upload them to Sketchfab.

 After last week, when the theme that I had built received an error message and crashed, I reverted back to a previously uploaded theme called “camp”.
 I have made some minimal changes such as, making a static “Website fun!” front page, a separate blog page, and added a calendar to the sidebar.
 The navigation menu was a bit messy so it was also changed in the theme editor in the css template.

 This week I had to back up and punt!
-Site is under construction and does not look very pretty. iHutch should look like a website operating as a CMS system using the front page as a static page and all the blog post set to that page.
+The site is under construction, and does not look very pretty.
+1Hutch.com should look like a website operating as a CMS system using the front page as a static page and all the blog post set to that page.

-The “Editor” section found under the “Appearance” tab on the WordPress dashboard is where the templates of your current theme can can changed or adjustments made to the original theme.
-This is known as tweaking.
-The style.css is where I changed all the hover links, the first letter in the title, the post heading, the heading background. and the post background headings .
+The “Editor” section found under the “Appearance” tab on the WordPress dashboard is where the coding in the templates of your current theme can can changed or adjustments made to the original theme.
+The style.css is where I changed all the hover links, the first letter in the title, post heading, heading and background.
 I used a hexadecimal coding system to represent the color chosen (#75001f/burgundy; #fff/white, and #444/dark gray).
-Some of the coding places that the color was changed was the (h1: first letter to white, navigation li a: hover to burgundy, and .site-content a to white) in various places.
+Some of the coding places that this color was change was incorporated (h1: first letter to white, navigation li a: hover to burgundy, and .site-content a to white) in various places.

-There is a warning that goes with tweaking an original theme and that is updates to the original theme will cause all of the modifications to be lost.
+There is a warning that goes with tweaking an original theme, and that is WordPress updates to the original theme could cause all of the modifications to be lost.
 There is a remedy for this.
 The recommendation is to set up a child theme within the parent theme making the child theme the last theme to be read.
 According to WordPress for Dummies, “CSS rules state that the last instruction takes precedence.”